isha2912/ORMs/what_it_does.md

 > Depending on the ORM you get a lot of advanced features out of the box, such as support for transactions, connection-pooling, migrations, seeds, streams, and all sorts of other goodies.

-> Many of the queries you write through ORM will perform better than if you wrote raw queries.

 What can be a problem?

 > If you are a master at SQL, you can probably get more performant queries by writing them without using ORM.